 Victims of construction accidents must obtain maximum compensation for their injuries.
 How much that is depends on a number of factors.

-Construction accident victims can obtain substantial settlements when filing lawsuits against the individuals, entities, or companies responsible for their negligence.
-While workers' compensation benefits only pay medical benefits and a portion of lost wages, a work injury lawsuit allows victims to secure compensation for medical expenses, lost income, lost future income or earning capacity as well as pain and suffering, which is not covered in a workers' compensation claim.
+An injured construction worker can obtain substantial construction accident settlement compensation when filing lawsuits against the individuals, entities, or companies responsible for their injuries.
+While workers' compensation benefits only pay medical benefits and a portion of lost wages, the full work injury claim process allows victims to secure compensation for medical expenses, lost income, lost future income or earning capacity as well as pain and suffering, which is not covered in a workers' compensation claim.

 In construction accident cases, a third-party lawsuit against a person or entity that is not the employer can be worth significantly more than workers' compensation benefits.